emrovsky/hcaptcha-blob-encryption/README.md

 > Fun fact: I HATE JSDOM
 >
 > fun fact: I used Python for the API because the Node.js encryption can't run multiple times without errors (and I was too lazy to fix that 😅)
+> if you can see and execute a js code, it means you can sandbox it hehe

 ## Overview